 The above banking facilities are part of long-term commercial relationships and were made in the ordinary course of business on substantially the same terms, including rates and security, as for comparable transactions with persons of a similar standing or, where applicable, with other employees.
 The transactions did not involve more than the normal risk of repayment or present other unfavourable features.

-37.3 Compensation to key management personnel
+38.3 Compensation to key management personnel

-Details of Directors' fees and emoluments are stated in note 32.
+Details of Directors' fees and emoluments are stated in note 33 and other key manangement personnel within the Remuneration Report.